 4. Do you do a lot of international business?

 Foreign transactions collectively cost small businesses an eye-watering £4 billion a year in hidden charges.
 That could be a huge dent in your profits.
-So if you often work with international clients and get paid in foreign currency, it’s a good idea to choose a bank with a good reputation when it comes to international transactions.
+So if you often work with international clients and get paid in foreign currency, choosing a bank with a good reputation when it comes to international transactions is a good idea.

 Things to consider include: